+In September 2016, the Turkish government announced a reconstruction program and an investment incentives package for the country's eastern and southeastern regions.
 On July 15, 2016, a coup d'état was attempted in Turkey against state institutions, including, but not limited to the Government by a faction within the army that is linked to the terrorist group called Fethullah Terrorist Organization ("FETÖ").
 The coup plotters attempted to overthrow the Government by seizing control of several key institutions and buildings in Ankara, Istanbul, and elsewhere, but failed to do so as there was strong public opposition.
 During the coup attempt, around 250 people were killed and more than 2,200 were injured while many government buildings, including the Turkish Parliament and the Presidential Palace, were damaged.
 On July 21, 2016, the Parliament approved the declaration of a three-month state of emergency, under Article 120 of the Constitution, in order to enable the authorities to take action against those responsible for the failed coup, which also resulted in the temporary suspension of the European Convention on Human Rights pursuant to Article 15 of the Convention.
 On August 7, 2016, several million people gathered in Istanbul for an anti-coup rally organized by the Turkish authorities.
 The President, Prime Minister and the two leaders of the opposition parties participated in the anti-coup rally.
 On each of October 3, 2016, January 3, 2017, April 18, 2017, July 17, 2017, October 17, 2017, January 18, 2018 and April 18, 2018, the Parliament approved an extension of the state of emergency, declared after the country's failed military coup, by a further three months.
 The state of emergency has not been extended beyond July 18, 2018.
 Turkish authorities are continuing to search for coup participants and others with alleged links to the FETÖ, and may detain, arrest, prosecute, fire or suspend more people.
 These actions have been the subject of criticism by the EU and others and may lead to strain in the Republic's relationships with other countries, such as the tension with the United States associated with Turkish requests to extradite Fethullah Gülen.

 Any further negative changes in the political environment of the Republic may affect the stability of the Turkish economy or its institutions.
 In addition, any instability in the Turkish economy and financial system may adversely affect the Republic's credit quality.
 Turkey's gross domestic product recorded two consecutive quarters (quarter over quarter) of slowing economic growth in 2018.
-The Turkish economy has contracted 2.7% year-on-year in the fourth quarter of 2018, after growing by 2.5% in the third quarter (from 7.5% in the first quarter and 5.8% in the second quarter), according to the Turkish Statistical Institute.
+The Turkish economy contracted 2.7% year-on-year in the fourth quarter of 2018, after growing by 2.5% in the third quarter (from 7.5% in the first quarter and 5.8% in the second quarter), according to the Turkish Statistical Institute.
 While GDP in the first and second quarters of 2019 decreased by 2.6% and 1.7%, respectively; it increased by 1.0% and 6.4% in the third and fourth quarters, against the same periods in the previous year.
-In 2020, GDP increased by 4.4% in the first quarter, decreased by 9.9% in the second quarter, and increased by 6,7% in the third quarter compared to the same periods in 2019.
+In 2020, GDP increased by 4.5% in the first quarter compared to the same periods in 2019.
+In 2020, GDP increased by 1.8% compared to the previous year.
+In the first quarter of 2021, GDP increased by 7.0% compared with the same quarter of the previous year.